yo1dog/controls-dat-json/README.md

 node verifyControlDefMap.js
 ```

-Verifies the integrity of [`/json/controlDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/controlDefMap.json).
+Verifies the integrity of the [Control Definition Map](#control-definition-map).
 Should be used after making changes.

 Can also be `require()`d.